 We were told that 1,800 children had been considered for the six parts in ‘Swallows and Amazons’.
 Most of them had been members of sailing clubs.
 Claude had not wanted to visit stage schools but Suzanna Hamilton, who was cast as Mate Susan, had been going to the Anna Scher after school Theatre Club in Islington, which he may have visited.
 I had first met him at a drama club in Stroud in Gloucestershire in 1971.

-Our final audition was held afloat, when about twenty children spent a weekend on a scout boat at Burnham-on-Crouch in Essex.
-This can’t have been an easy location for my parents to get to but Richard and Claude wanted to see how confident we all were on the water.
+Our final audition was held afloat, when about twenty children spent a couple of days on a scout boat at Burnham-on-Crouch in Essex.
+Looking at Mum’s diary this must have been from Wednesday 18th to Good Friday, 20th April.
+Richard and Claude wanted to see how confident we all were on the water.
 We were taken dinghy sailing in wet and windy conditions.
 I remember Kit and her twin sister Alison Seymour facing the waves without a qualm.
 Richard bought his children Abigail and Fred along and I knew Sten Grendon who had also been in ‘Cider With Rosie’.
 We might have travelled to Essex together.
 The five girls up for the part of Titty all shared a cabin.
 I thought I was too old, too tall and too gangly.
 We were not aware of a screen test but Richard’s assistant Molly took super 8 cine footage.

 Meanwhile, Wendy Clarke had been taken to Cumbria by her parents: ‘We’d gone to the Lake District to get a feel for it.
 Hadn’t heard anything about interview so Mum rang and, as she so very succinctly put, ‘that’s that’.
 That made me laugh.’